Skip to content

 if isinstance(render_output, Segment):

-# For empty Text, filter out both the empty text Segment and the trailing end Segment.
+# filter out both the empty text Segment and the trailing end Segment.

 if self.plain == "" and render_output.text in ("", self.end):